srujanyatam/Cosmoagents/AI_SETUP.md

 ### Both systems can work simultaneously:
 - They use different API keys and endpoints
 - No conflicts between the two systems
 - Each serves a different purpose in the application
+- Chatbot: Gemini API for conversations
+- Code Rewrite: Qwen 3 for code tasks